 Even in the best of circumstances, divorces can be challenging.
 When you need support or answers around finances, alimony, property division, parenting planning, or child custody and child support, it’s essential to have a firm you can trust to give you the truth about the road ahead.

-When you reach out to us, we will take time to get to know you in your Goals and Planning Conference.
-We’ll build your vision for your post-divorce future.
-We’ll talk about what’s going on, how you got “here,” and we’ll create a strategy to help you reach your goals.
-For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.
-To book a complimentary initial call or your Goals & Planning Conference today, please contact us either here, by phone, or by scheduling the appointment here.
+When you reach out to us, we’ll take time to get to know you in your Goals and Planning Conference.
+Then, we’ll build your vision for your post-divorce future.
+We’ll talk about what’s going on and how you got here.
+Then, we’ll create a strategy to help you reach your goal.
+Check out our Divorce Information and Facts for more about Connecticut divorce and family courts.
+To book your Goals & Planning Conference, please contact us by phone or schedule the appointment here.